yuanchaohu/pymattersim/docs/utils.md

 ### Example
 ```python
 from utils import funcs

 funcs.nidealfac(ndim=3)
 ```

 ## 2. moment_of_inertia
-`moment_of_inertia` is used to calculate moment of inertia for a rigid body made of n points/particles.
+`moment_of_inertia` calculates moment of inertia for a rigid body made of n points/particles.

 ### Input Arguments
 - `positions` (`np.ndarray`): positions of the point particles as [numofatoms, 3]